Approach

 Data Source

-All benchmark data is sourced from the Vals.ai Finance Agent Benchmark (v1.1).
-Vals.ai is an independent AI evaluation platform that provides standardized benchmarks for assessing AI model performance across professional domains.
+All benchmark data comes from the Vals.ai Finance Agent Benchmark (v1.1).
+Vals.ai is an independent AI evaluation platform that runs standardized benchmarks across professional domains.
 Data last updated March 2026.

 Contributors

-The benchmark questions were developed by researchers at Stanford University, practitioners at global systemically important banks, and financial industry subject matter experts.
-The evaluation framework was designed to test capabilities that directly mirror real-world financial analysis workflows.
+The questions were built by researchers at Stanford University, practitioners at global systemically important banks, and financial industry experts.
+The framework was designed to test capabilities that mirror real financial analysis work.

 Methodology Notes

-Models were evaluated in an agentic setting with access to four tools (calculator, retriever, code interpreter, plotter).
-Accuracy reflects exact-match scoring on the full 537-question test set.
-Cost per query represents the average API cost at standard pricing as of February 2026.
-Analysis and editorial commentary by WorkWise Solutions.
+Models were evaluated in an agentic setting with four tools (calculator, retriever, code interpreter, plotter).
+Accuracy is exact-match scoring on the full 537-question test set.
+Cost per query is the average API cost at standard pricing as of February 2026.
+Analysis by WorkWise Solutions.

 Deploy AI-Powered Financial Analysis

-Selecting the right AI model for your financial workflows requires more than benchmarks — it requires understanding your specific use cases, data infrastructure, and risk tolerance.
-Let us help you build a deployment strategy grounded in data.
+Picking the right AI model for your financial workflows takes more than benchmarks.
+It takes understanding your specific use cases, data infrastructure, and risk tolerance.
+We'll help you build a deployment strategy grounded in data.

 Schedule Consultation